Henry Conyngham, 1st and last Earl Conynham of Mount Charles1

 Rt.
 Hon.
 William Conyngham was born circa 1733.1 He was the son of Rt.
 Hon.
 Francis Burton and Mary Conyngham.1 He died on 31 May 1796, unmarried.1

-Rt.
-Hon.
-William Conyngham was baptised with the name of William Burton.1 He held the office of Member of Parliament (M.P.).2 He held the office of Teller of the Exchequer.2 He was invested as a Privy Counsellor (P.C.)
-[Ireland].2 On 3 May 1781 his name was legally changed to William Conyngham by Royal Licence, after inheriting theCounty Donegal and Slane estates of his uncle, 1st Earl of Conyngham.1,2
+He was given the name of William Burton at birth.1 He held the office of Member of Parliament (M.P.)3 He held the office of Teller of the Exchequer.3 He was appointed Privy Counsellor (P.C.)
+[Ireland]3 On 3 May 1781 his name was legally changed to William Conyngham by Royal Licence, after inheriting theCounty Donegal and Slane estates of his uncle, 1st Earl of Conyngham.1,3

 Citations